ariskyr/CompilerCringe_CEID/README.md

 ## Known Issues

-- statements can be completely empty atm which is a mistake (ex.
-IF(Expression) THEN ENDIF. correct way would be to have at least a simple statement)

-* BNF grammar, cant print multiple strings or variables, just 1 string that can be followed by a variable
+- BNF grammar, cant print multiple strings or variables, just 1 string that can be followed by a variable